arcanejs/arcanejs/README.md

 # ArcaneJS

-Allows you to quickly create real-time control panels for your JavaScript / TypeScript single-server apps, using a custom react renderer, and WebSockets.
+Allows you to quickly create real-time control panels for your single-process Node.js apps, using a custom react renderer, and WebSockets.

 Control panels can be accessed by any number of